wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ### Search Field

 The search field at the top of every Wavefront browser page supports both autocomplete and search.
-The autocompleted entities include the browser object name, object properties, and other entities relevant to that object.
+We support autocomplete for many searches.

 For example, in the All Dashboards browser page, searching returns a dropdown list that displays: